 Imagine a world in which all dads were suddenly removed from the face of the earth.
 What would be missing?
 In a nutshell, we would be missing a lot of ‘player coaches’.
 Dads at their best love to root for their kids, to cheer them on, to give them tips.
 Dads are natural coaches.
 But dads are also player coaches.
 Dads at their best love to play.
 Most dads at heart are over-grown kids who wish that they were back on their childhood baseball diamond, soccer field or hockey rink.
 Having kids of one’s own is the perfect excuse to cut loose from adult pressures and reconnect with what really matters.
 I want to say to dads: ‘We need you, we appreciate you, and we value your contribution to making our lives a better place’.

 The longer I live, the more grateful I am for my father.
-He has always cheered for me when I have faced life’s obstacles.
-As I look at my father, I see confidence, competence, and creativity.
-My father never lets anything stop him in his tracks.
+He always cheered for me when I have faced life’s obstacles.
+As I think of my father, I remember his confidence, competence, and creativity.
+My father never let anything stop him in his tracks.

 Whether he has worked on his computer or in his workshop, he never let failure discourage him.
-He just tries and tries again, always experimenting with a slightly different technique.
-My Dad’s willingness to keep on learning has kept him young at heart.
+He just tried and tried again, always experimenting with a slightly different technique.
+My Dad’s willingness to keep on learning kept him young at heart.
 I pray that in the years ahead that I too may remain teachable, flexible, and willing to take risks.

 When a prison chaplain once offered free Mother’s Day cards to inmates, they were all snapped up in minutes.
 But when he offered free Father’s Day cards, there were few takers.
 Sadly many young men and women today have grown up with little or no experience of a father’s love.
 There is often no ‘player coach’ in their lives.
 More than ever before, our youth are a fatherless generation.
 So much crime, violence, drug usage, and promiscuity flows directly out of the pain of fatherlessness.